bmlanguage/bml/documentation.md

   * CAMs can be customized by using the `config` section and specific attributes.
   *  A `CAMOption` type can be created to define custom options: `type CAMOption = struct {boolean enabled; uint32 value;};`.
 The `CAMOption` type can be used as a field inside the `config` section of a given CAM: `config {  config myOption : CAMOption = {true, 100}; }`.
    *  The CAM developer can check the value of the specific options in the CAM code and provide customized behavior for a given CAM, based on the configured options, which can be passed to the compiler by using command-line flags.
-   * If the user does not specify a default, it is assumed that the default value will be used unless another value is specified by the user using command line flags.
+   * If the user does not specify a default, it is assumed that the default value will be used, unless another value is specified by the user using command line flags.
      * CAM options can be enabled or disabled by using the  `#enable("myOption")` or `#disable("myOption")` attributes.
 Example: `function void myFunc() #enable("myOption") { /*...*/ }`, or by setting a default value on the config section `config { config enableOpt : boolean #enable("myOption") = true; }`

 *  **CAM API: Compiler Interface for CAMs**